nushell/nushell.github.io/commands/docs/math_floor.md

 title: math floor
 categories: |
   math
-version: 0.76.0
+version: 0.77.0
 math: |
-  Returns the floor of a number (largest integer less than or equal to that number)
+  Returns the floor of a number (largest integer less than or equal to that number).
 usage: |
-  Returns the floor of a number (largest integer less than or equal to that number)
+  Returns the floor of a number (largest integer less than or equal to that number).
 ---

 # <code>{{ $frontmatter.title }}</code> for math